silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/edit-an-account-in-the-cerby-mobile-app.md

 ---
-description: This article describes how to edit an account using the Cerby mobile app.
+description: "This article describes how to edit an account using the Cerby mobile app."
 intercom_id: 9714902
 ---